irundaia/sbt-sassify/README.md

 ## Known limitations

+1. Issues have been known to occur when a different version of libsass has been installed on your system.
+A workaround would be to make sure that the same version of libsass is installed.

-1. Only one Sass syntax style can be used at the same time.
+2. Only one Sass syntax style can be used at the same time.
 So when compiling a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)

-2. Due to a lack of testing, this plugin might not work on all 32-bit linux distributions.
+3. Due to a lack of testing, this plugin might not work on all 32-bit linux distributions.